nightkr/Sbtix/README.md

 ### Authentication

 In order to use a private repository, add your credentials to `coursierCredentials`.
 Note that the key should be the name of the repository, see `src/sbt-test/sbtix/simple/build.sbt` for an example!
-Also, you must currently set the credentials for each project, `in ThisBuild`
-In order to use a private repository, add your credentials to `coursierCredentials`.
-Note that the key should be the name of the repository, see `src/sbt-test/sbtix/simple/build.sbt` for an example!
 Also, you must currently set the credentials for each project, `in ThisBuild` doesn't work currently.
 This is for consistency with Coursier-SBT.